You know who I am and you know what this is and you know it's Friday.

 That's not a winning crisis.

-And the and the left loves it.
+And the left loves it.

 FDR set it up.

-But but Obama, everything that happens, every crisis is measured for benefit to him and advancing his agenda.
+But Obama, everything that happens, every crisis is measured for benefit to him and advancing his agenda.

 And apparently, I mean, I hate saying this.

-I really we're talking about the president of the United States, but experience is experience.
+I really, we're talking about the president of the United States, but experience is experience.

-The truth is the truth.
+Truth is the truth.

-Willing to say so is is a must.
+Willing to say so is a must.

 Well, all I can say is I'm going to be putting money there.